skagankose/ada_fall_2017/index.md

 *Table 1: Patent Categories according to Cooperative Patent Classification*

-As it was highlighted in the previous section, we started the analysis by gathering patents granted within the last year.
+In that As it was highlighted in the previous section, we started the analysis by gathering patents granted within the last year.
 For each of these patents, we also acquired belonging country and CPC category code.
 With help of these two informations, we were able to determine top countries for each category.
 Resulting graphs are as follows.

 ![Image](img/patents_by_categories.png)
 *Figure 4: Number of Granted Patents in the Last Year according to CPC Categories with Bar Charts*